AbdulMo007/Javascript-Trip-Planner/README.md

 # Javascript-Trip-Planner
-create variables, store values, and calculate trip statistic
+Change values and calculate your trip statistics in JS.